 Traditional food:

 Nearly every tribe or region has a distinguished food delicacy.
-The most popular local dish in the central is matooke (bananas of the plantain type) which is best served with peanut sauce, fresh fish, fresh meat and chicken.
-The best way Baganda cook it, is by piling peeled banana fingers into a bundle of banana leaves tied with banana fibers, which is then cooked and left to steam.
+The most popular local dish in the central is matooke (bananas of the plantain type).
+It is served with peanut sauce, fresh fish, fresh meat and chicken.
+The best way Baganda cook it, is by piling peeled banana fingers into a bundle of banana leaves.
+This is then cooked and left to steam.
 When ready and tender, the matooke is squeezed into a soft and golden tasty yellow mash.
-Another delicacy in the sauce locally known as ‘Luwombo’, comes when cooked in a similar way; by tying up fresh pieces of beef, fish, chicken or even ground nuts in a fresh banana leaf.
-This style of cooking preserves all the flavor, that’s why in the central region, the food production process revolves around banana plants.
+Another delicacy in the sauce locally known as ‘Luwombo’.
+It comes when cooked in a similar way.
+By tying up fresh pieces of beef, fish, chicken or even ground nuts in a fresh banana leaf.
+This style of cooking preserves all the flavor.
+That’s why in the central region, the food production process revolves around banana plants.

 Cultural and historical sites:

-From spiritual to cultural and historical sites, the central region presents a rich experience for visitors traversing the Pearl of Africa.
-The heritage of this region can be felt at the different cultural and historical sites, some of which were recognized as world heritage sites by UNESCO.
-Among these sites include; Kasubi Royal Tombs, Kabaka’s palace in Lubiri Mengo, Bulange Mengo (Buganda Parliament), Wamala Tombs, Naggalabi Coronation site, Kabaka’s Lake in Ndeeba, Katereke prison ditch, Walumbe Tanda Archeology center, Ndere Cultural Centre, the National Musuem, the Uganda National Cultural Center (former National Theatre).
+The central region presents a rich experience for visitors traversing the Pearl of Africa.
+The region’s heritage is felt at different cultural and historical sites.
+Some were recognized as UNESCO world heritage sites.
+Among these sites include; Kasubi Royal Tombs, Kabaka’s palace in Lubiri Mengo, Bulange Mengo (Buganda Parliament).
+In addition, Wamala Tombs, Naggalabi Coronation site, Kabaka’s Lake, Katereke prison ditch, Walumbe Tanda Archeology center, Ndere Cultural Centre.
+And finally, the National Musuem and the Uganda National Cultural Center (former National Theatre) among others.

 When to do it:

-Cultural tours in Uganda can be done during any season of the year.
-There are quite a number of festivities that run throughout the year, and you find such a great time to catch up with the celebrations – to experience the epitome of African culture in the Pearl of Africa.
+Cultural tours happen throughout the year.
+Also, there are quite a number of festivities that run throughout the year.
+Therefore, you will find such a great time to catch up with the celebrations.
+And also to experience the epitome of African culture in the Pearl of Africa.

 Cultural Activities In Uganda